 Visualizing the Physical Environment¶

 The physical environment has a profound effect on the communication of wireless devices.
 For example, physical objects like walls inside buildings constraint mobility.
 They also obstruct radio signals, often resulting in packet loss.
-It’s difficult to make sense of the simulation without actually seeing where physical objects are.
+It is difficult to make sense of the simulation without actually seeing where physical objects are.
 INET provides the visualization of these objects to help understanding the simulation better.
 This feature is available both in 2D and 3D visualization.

 About the visualizer¶